Coconut Milk Hot Chocolate (With Canned Coconut Milk)

 - 1 tablespoon unsweetened cocoa powder

-- 2 ounces semisweet chocolate, chopped or 1/4 cup semisweet chocolate chips
+- 2 ounces semisweet chocolate, chopped (use dairy free for vegan)

 - 1 teaspoon coconut extract (or substitute vanilla but the coconut flavor will be more subtle)

 - Toasted coconut, for garnish

-- In a large saucepan, whisk together the coconut milk, brown sugar, and cocoa together.
-Bring to a gentle boil, stirring as the sugar and cocoa dissolve.
+- In a large saucepan, whisk together the coconut milk, brown sugar, and cocoa powder together.
+Bring to a gentle boil, stirring until the sugar and cocoa has dissolved.